Five and a Half Love Stories in a Vilnius Apartment

-Synopsys
+Synopsis

 At the beginning of the film, the apartment is occupied by a bachelorette party from Ireland.
 Next, a couple from Israel moves in.
 Later it is rented by a DJ from Hungary.
 The fourth story is that of a stripper from the first story, who comes into the apartment with a guy she wants to impress (and scares an elderly couple from Poland).
-An apartment cleaner, who removes the traces of the previous visits, turns out has a love story of herself.
+The apartment cleaner, who removes the traces of the previous visits, turns out has a love story of herself.

 Production

-The film was financed by the Lithuanian Film Centre, the Council of Europe Foundation Eurimages, Screen Ireland, the Latvian National Film Centre and the Lithuanian National Radio and Television.
+The film was financed by the Lithuanian Film Centre, the Council of Europe foundation Eurimages, Screen Ireland, the Latvian National Film Centre and the Lithuanian National Radio and Television.

 Film critic Monika Gimbutaitė suggests that the film title was the influence of Federico Fellini's 8½.

 The film employs Hungarian, Hebrew, Lithuanian, English, and Polish languages, with subtitles.

 Cast

-Velta Žygure, Vidas Petkevičius, Jonas Braškys, Valene Kane, Alison Oliver, Ella Lily Hyland, Maria Oxley Boardman, Doireann May White, Marijus Mažūnas, Yiftach Klein, Hadar Ratzon-Rotem, Ieva Andrejevaitė, Šarūnas Datenis, Géza Röhrig, Adelė Šuminskaitė, Gintautė Rusteikaitė, Skomantas Duoplys, Juliusz Krzysztof Warunek, Magdalena Celowna Jankowska, Andrius Ziurauskas.
+Velta Žygure, Vidas Petkevičius, Jonas Braškys, Valene Kane, Alison Oliver, Ella Lily Hyland, Maria Oxley Boardman, Doireann May White, Marijus Mažūnas, Yiftach Klein, Hadar Ratzon-Rotem, Ieva Andrejevaitė, Šarūnas Datenis, Géza Röhrig, Adelė Šuminskaitė, Gintautė Rusteikaitė, Skomantas Duoplys, Juliusz Krzysztof Warunek, Magdalena Celówna, Andrius Žiurauskas.